Aid group: Ships not willing to save Mediterranean migrants

-ROME (AP) — A European aid group says migrants are telling rescuers that several ships passed them by in the Mediterranean Sea without helping.
+ROME (AP) — Migrants in distress at sea have told their rescuers that several ships passed them by without offering assistance, a European aid group said Sunday while seeking safe harbor for a rescue vessel with 141 migrants aboard.

-SOS Mediterranee says Sunday that due to the recent refusal of Italy and Malta to let rescue vessels carrying migrants dock, ships might be unwilling to do rescues “due to the high risk of being stranded and denied a place of safety.”
+SOS Mediterranee in a statement said that due to the recent refusal of Italy and Malta to let rescue vessels carrying migrants dock, ships might be now unwilling to get involved fearing they will be stranded with migrants aboard and denied a port to disembark them.

-On Friday the group’s ship Aquarius rescued 141 people in waters off Libya.
+On Friday the group’s chartered ship Aquarius, which it operates in partnership with Doctors Without Borders, rescued 141 people in waters off Libya.
+Of these, 25 were found adrift on a small wooden boat that had no motor and was believed to have been at sea for about 35 hours, the group said.
+The other 116 people, including 67 unaccompanied minors, were rescued later that day, it said.

-SOS Mediterranee said “in a disturbing development, rescued people told our teams that they encountered five different ships that did not offer them assistance before they were rescued by Aquarius.”
+Nearly three-quarters of those rescued originate from Somalia and Eritrea.
+Many migrants recounted how they were “held in inhumane conditions in Libya,” where human traffickers are based, the aid group aid.

 Most Read Business Stories